15 Ideas to Level Up Your Dynamics 365 CRM System

 Workflow Optimisations

-Automate Repetitive Workflows
+5. Automate Repetitive Workflows

 What bottlenecks slow down your teams?
-Is it manual data entry or perhaps processing duplications?

-With Dynamics 365 or a dedicated Power App connected with Power Automate, you can reduce manual efforts and avoid the pitfalls of duplication and inconsistency.
-Dynamics may already be helping you manage multiple processes, but you may still have some manual workflows in place.
-Dynamics and Power Platform will offer a more efficient solution if these involve using spreadsheets and other manual tools.
+Dynamics may already be helping you manage multiple processes, but perhaps you still rely on various repetitive manual workflows in place.
+Dynamics 365 and the Microsoft Platform will undoubtedly provide a more efficient solution if these involve using spreadsheets and other manual tools.

-Configure Service Level Agreements (SLAs)
+6. Configure Service Level Agreements (SLAs)

 SLAs in the Customer Service Hub enable organisations to define rules reflecting service commitments.
 These performance indicators, such as ‘first response, ’ help agents remain informed and responsive, even when not at their desks.

-SLAs are a framework for effectively managing customer service expectations.
+These are a framework for effectively managing customer service expectations.
 They prompt timely actions to avoid breaches of agreed service terms, and key performance indicators (KPIs) provide essential metrics that guide performance evaluation.

 You can customise default SLA actions in Power Automate to suit your needs.
 Each SLA operates on customisable conditions and automated actions that enhance service workflows and efficiency.